South of the Border Salsa

 south of the border salsa in base of vegetable chopper

 And what type of recipe lends itself best to tiny uniform squares?
 Why, homemade salsa, of course!
-If you’ve ever had homemade salsa, you know it’s far superior to anything you can buy at the store.
+If you’ve ever had homemade salsa, you know it’s far superior to anything you’ll buy at the store.
 Thanks to my little chopper (what did I ever do without it???), I am now a homemade salsa connoisseur.
 I’ve come to learn that it’s quite fun to chop things into tiny squares.
 Once you get into the groove, it’s also fun to come up with your own salsa recipes!

 eating south of the border salsa